 7) Chicken Caesar Salad

-To create a protein-packed chicken salad for lunch, a good target is approx. 5 oz of cooked chicken.
-Layer the romaine, parmesan and a little bit of Caesar dressing, and then keep the croutons separate so they remain crunchy.
-If packed properly, it is a great option to make ahead and won’t get soggy.
-If you’d like to add more substance, consider including roasted chickpeas or cherry tomatoes.
+To create a protein-packed chicken salad for lunch, the goal is about 5 oz of cooked chicken.
+For your salad, pack the romaine, parmesan, and Caesar dressing separately and keep the crouton crunchies separate from the rest of the salad; if packed correctly, the option to make it yourself is fantastic and they won’t get soggy.
+If you want to make it more filling, add roasted chickpeas or cherry tomatoes.

 8) Cottage Cheese Protein Box

-Cottage cheese provides plenty of protein and can be eaten alongside sweet or savory sides without any preparation.
-To consistently meet the target, combine roughly 1 cup of cottage cheese with 3-4 oz of deli turkey.
-Incorporate fruit for freshness and a few nuts for sustenance.
-If you prefer savory flavors, pack some pepper, everything seasoning, or hot sauce in a small container.
+Cottage cheese has a lot of protein, and you can add sweet or savory sides to it with no prep needed.
+Generally, you’ll want to combine about 1 cup cottage cheese with 3-4 oz of deli turkey to meet target consistently.
+Add some fruit for freshness and a handful of nuts for sustenance.
+If you want it more savory, you can pack some pepper, everything seasoning, or hot sauce to take it up a notch.

 10) Lentil Pasta Salad

-Pasta made from lentils or chickpeas has more protein than ordinary pasta, which simplifies calculations.
-Mix it with chopped vegetables and then add either 4 ozs of chicken or an ample amount of fresh mozzarella.
-An easy dressing of olive oil, lemon, and garlic prevents it from being too heavy.
-Lunches that taste better the next day are a rarity, but this is one of those meals.
+Pasta made from lentils or chick peas has more protein than normal pasta so answering the question about the protein content is made simpler.
+Combine it with some diced carrots, then add about 4 ozs of chicken or a decent quantity of fresh mozzarella.
+An easy dressing of olive oil, lemon, and garlic gives it a light taste which is nice.
+It tastes better the next day.

-Cooked shrimp is easy to prepare and serve.
-Moreover, an average serving size of 6-8 oz gives approximately 30g of protein.
-For seasoning, simply use soy sauce with a dash of honey and garlic.
-If you want the food warm, heat everything up after lunch, and keep the shrimp in the fridge until then.
-Although this resembles takeout, it offers more protein and less calculation.
+Shrimp is an easy option packed with protein.
+Making shrimp is simple and requires around 6-8 oz for 30g of protein.
+A simple recipe is soy sauce with honey and garlic.
+If you want to keep it warm, heat all the food up after lunch and keep the shrimp in the fridge.
+While this may resemble takeout, it has more protein and is less work than takeout.

 13) Chicken Sweet Potato Meal Prep

-A rotisserie chicken is an easy option for weeknight meals and also simplifies lunch at the office.
-Serve with roasted sweet potatoes and a green vegetable.
-It’s simple and hearty and even reheats evenly.
-To easily change up the flavor of your meals every day, keep a jar of salsa verde or hot sauce at home.
+An easy weeknight meal option is a rotisserie chicken as it is so easy and makes lunches at the office so simple!
+Combine that with some roasted sweet potatoes and a green veggie for a solid meal that reheats so well!
+To switch up the taste in your meals every day, keep a jar of salsa verde or hot sauce at home for your cooking.

 14) Beef Veggie Stir-Fry